Written by: Beck Hansen, The Dust Brothers

 During October 2006, Beck played a number of acoustic-style shows.
 At one, October 22, he did try "Girl" this way.
 The electric guitars, computer beeps and normal pounding drums are replaced by acoustic strums and light percussion.
 Beck sounds really into it, and it comes off very well.
 It's not a drastic rearrangement, just playing the song as normal, but on acoustic instruments.
 (It also is cut short, and does not go into the slide guitar part.)

-Beck continued to play "Girl" on the Modern Guilt tour.
-Arrangement is basically the same as the above Midnight Hanging version, but is sped up a little bit, and is a bit more punk rock.
+Beck continued playing "Girl" on the Modern Guilt tour.
+Arrangement is basically the same as the shortened version, but is sped up a little bit, and is a bit more punk rock.
 It still stops after the second chorus.

 Notes: